spiceqa/tp-spice/docs/source/quickstart.rst

  * Go to http://jenkins.spice.brq.redhat.com/

+ * Select `Custom test run` and then `Build with Parameters` from left column menu.

+ * Fill in form and while selecting use-install radio-button option

+ * If desired, copy newly created qcow2 image to our nfs server (10.43.73.3:/nfs/iso/avocado/templates/) and make symlink of guest VM image.

 *****************************
 Beaker initialization and run
 *****************************

 #.
 Login to Beaker (http://beaker.engineering.redhat.com/).

 #.
-Configure your Beaker account to work with Jenkins (http://jenkins.spice.brq.redhat.com/).
+Configure your Beaker account to work with `Jenkins` (http://jenkins.spice.brq.redhat.com/).

    * Go to User preferences -> SSH Public Keys and upload your id_rsa ssh public key, store your ssh private key to safe place and do not forget its password

-   * Add auto/jenkins.spice.brq.redhat.com to Submission delegates in User preferences
+   * Add `auto/jenkins.spice.brq.redhat.com` to Submission delegates in User preferences

-   * To receive email for auto/jenkins.spice.brq.redhat.com subscribe yourself at: spice-qe-auto.
+   * To receive email for auto/jenkins.spice.brq.redhat.com subscribe yourself at: `spice-qe-auto`.
 Admin interface for mail list is: admin for spice-qe-auto (password is well know, starts with: fo0m4n.....)

 Start a job
 ===========